-The TS500 Tape Simulator is the successor or the Stereo Tape Simulator.
+The TS500 Tape Simulator is the successor or the Stereo Tape Simulator (but mono).
 It has been adapted to the API* 500 format with a number of enhancements.

 The TS500 Tape Simulatoris the successor or the Stereo Tape Simulator.
 It has been adapted to the API* 500 format with a number of enhancements.
 It is an analog processor that recreates the sonic imprint of vintage tape recorders.
 The effect provides the roundness, the punch, the compression and the saturation of magnetic tape.
 It is a mono unit, two are used for stereo.